 Sources of Potential Impacts

-The potential seabed impacts during the Rough 47/8A decommissioning programme are associated with the full removal of Rough AD and Rough AP platforms and the Alpha Bridge link between the two platforms.
+The potential seabed impacts during the Rough 47/8A decommissioning programmes are associated with the full removal of Rough AD and Rough AP platforms and the Alpha Bridge link between the two platforms.
 Vessel contracts have yet to be awarded.
 However, it is anticipated that decommissioning of the topsides and jackets will utilise a HLV, which could include a semi-submersible crane vessel, monohull crane vessel or shear leg vessel.
 Activities that can cause potential seabed impacts include:

 Spudding of jack-up barge for preparatory works;